Tenants deal with a week of no power at Wichita apartment complex

 “They are still expecting us to pay rent at a place that is inhabitable right now,” said one resident without power at Brentwood Apartments.

 “On Dec.
 19, a fire inside the electrical room at Brentwood Apartments on 6602 E Harry St in Wichita damaged equipment that serves as the connection point between the apartment’s electrical system and Evergy.
-It is the responsibility of the complex to repair and have their equipment inspected before Evergy can safely restore electrical service to the meters for those apartments,” said Evergy Senior Communications Manager Andrew Baker.
+It is the responsibility of the complex to repair and have their equipment inspected before Evergy can safely restore electrical service to the meters for those apartments,” said Andrew Baker, Evergy senior communications manager.

 This has left eight units without power.